 Understand The Big Picture

-As a team leader, you’ll need to understand the “why” behind a lot of what the company does.
+As a software development team leader, you’ll need to understand the “why” behind a lot of what the company does.
 This will help when it comes down to working on IT projects, hiring staff, and other decisions made by the company.
 It will make it easier to speak to other team leaders and managers, and work out how your team and their work contributes to the bigger picture and the vision of the company.
 If it’s a client that your team is developing for, understanding their business and their needs is beneficial.

 Help Your Team Be Successful